EldrexDelosReyesBula/Student-Information-Manager/README.md

 - Optimized for offline use and smooth performance

 ### **Design & Responsiveness**
-- Fully **responsive layout** for desktop, tablet, and mobile devices
 - Thoughtful **typography and color palette** for readability and aesthetics
 - Intuitive **button placement and form design** for seamless interaction